-First stop on the spring cleaning list is to freshen the fridge.
-There’s no time like the present to get rid of old food and condiments, wipe down your refrigerator shelves and clean the bins and crisper drawer.
+First stop on the spring cleaning list is to clean out the fridge.
+There’s no time like the present to get rid of expired food and condiments, wipe down your refrigerator shelves and clean the drawers.
 Remove the bins to clean them in warm, soapy water, and let them dry before placing back in the fridge.

 You’ve probably heard of deodorizing the fridge using baking soda before, but did you know your morning coffee can save the day in another way?
 If baking soda isn’t doing the trick to deodorize your fridge, coffee also effectively absorbs bad scents.
-Lay freshly ground coffee, spread out evenly on a plate, in the fridge for 24 hours for a quick, inexpensive fix to old food smells.
+Spread freshly ground coffee evenly on a plate and leave it in the fridge for 24 hours for a quick, inexpensive fix for old food smells.

 Speaking of old food smells…